Sustainable Built Environment

 The CSET Building which is the first zero carbon building in China, provides laboratory, offices and seminar accommodation facilities.
 It has been designed to serve as an exemplar building, demonstrating state-of-the-art techniques for environmentally responsible and sustainable construction.
 The building provides 100 percent of its energy usage for lighting, power, heating and cooling from sources such as PV panels, solar absorption air conditioning system, geothermal heat pumps and wind turbine.
 It also minimises its environmental impact by using locally available materials with low embodied energy, storing rainwater and re-using grey water, and has developed its own ecology and biodiversity within the site.

-The CSET building accommodates our PhD students and two research labs within the Group: Urban Innovation Lab and Digital Architecture Lab (led by Dr. Maycon Sedrez), offering workstations equipped with the latest software applications.
+The CSET building accommodates our PhD students and two research labs within the Group: Urban Innovation Lab and Digital Architecture Lab, offering workstations equipped with the latest software applications.
 Other facilities include a climate chamber, thermal testing lab for materials and components, laser particle analyser, low carbon construction material development systems, façade testing facility, daylight and solar modelling lab, wind tunnel facility and a weather station.

 Group Members